HarryHagelberg404/stonks/README.md

 To use in cli you must run it with the following:

-- Arg1: Stockname in yfinance.
+- Arg1: Stock ticker code in yfinance.
 - Arg2: Timeframe of days to see backwards.

 Usage: